Updated June 2021

 Navigating: This is a big airport with endless terminals.
 If you’re connecting and have kids in tow, give yourself time to get from point A to point B.

 Moreover, If you’re connecting, leave ample time to claim your bags, go through immigration and customs, and place them on a connecting flight carousel on the other side.

 Claiming Your Bags: Entering Canada this is easy and straightforward.
 Heading into the US, our bags weren’t on the carousel with the rest.

-Instead, we had to head upstairs to the US immigration/customs area, claim our luggage on a special carousel there, go through all the bureaucracy and then give back your bags.
+Instead, we had to head upstairs to the US immigration/customs area, claim our luggage on a special carousel, go through all the bureaucracy and then recheck our bags.

 No one explained this to us and no signs pointed us this way.
 Luckily a baggage handler noticed us waiting around and tipped us off.

 Eating and Playing: The domestic terminal had options for eating and shopping and a small play area at the faaaar end of the terminal near gate D22 (above).
-It seemed like an afterthought but made 4-year-old tiny traveler happy enough.
+It seemed like an afterthought but made Tiny Traveler happy enough.

 On the return flight, the information desk told us there was no play area in the international terminal and we didn’t find one (though the airport’s website says there is one near gate C34).
 Worse, short of one very standard airport bar/restaurant, most of the shopping in that terminal was before security and on the other side of a glass wall, taunting us in a so-near-and-yet-so-far kind of way.